 Drag leashes help us play and train at the same time

 PLAYtrain® was designed to bring out the best in every dog.
-Tools like martingale collars, drag leashes, Haltis, muzzles and more are what allow our Trainers to do their jobs – safely redirecting undesirable behavior and promoting positive, healthy play!
+Tools like martingale collars, drag leashes, Haltis, muzzles, and more allow our Trainers to do their jobs—safely redirect undesirable behavior and promote positive, healthy play!
 In all instances, our goal is to promote appropriate doggie manners and keep the socialization experience safe, fun, and enjoyable for all dogs.
 That’s our PLAYtrain® promise to you.